What is a common wart?

 How can you remove common warts?

-Warts can be uncomfortable or embarrassing, but take heart in knowing that they're harmless and often go away without treatment.
+Common warts can be uncomfortable or embarrassing, but they're harmless and often go away without treatment.
 If you aren't sure if a growth is a wart, see your healthcare provider.
-They can often diagnose common warts just by looking at them.
+They can often diagnose common warts just by viewing them or performing further tests.